 Finally, the marketing of comics were being caught up in 90s glam with hologram covers and a multitude of variant covers to showcase the artists.
 Investors were pushing to have comics marketed as collectibles, driving sales through the roof.

 But storylines often stunk.
 Yet, there were some diamonds to be found.
-And you guessed it, we highlight those top 7 gems: The Best Marvel Comics Storylines of the 90s
+And you guessed it, we highlight those top 7 gems from 90s Marvel Comics.

 The Best Marvel Comics Storylines of the 00s